2020 Nice stabbing: Immediate aftermath

-Suspect
+Perpetrator

-The alleged attacker is a 21-year-old Tunisian man, Brahim Aouissaoui (إبراهيم العيساوي).
+The attacker was a 21-year-old Tunisian man, Brahim Aouissaoui (إبراهيم العيساوي).
 He grew up close to Sfax, Tunisia.
 He had arrived as a migrant in late September 2020 at the island of Lampedusa, Italy, amidst the COVID-19 pandemic in Tunisia.
 He was required to spend 20 days in coronavirus quarantine, and he spent most of that time on his phone.
 According to Italian daily newspaper Corriere della Sera, Aouissaoui received a notice informing him that he was being expelled from Italy for illegal entry and had until 9 October to leave voluntarily, but his movement was not monitored.
 Instead of leaving Italy, on that day, he relocated to the port city of Bari, in southern Italy.
 There was no indication if there was any other action taken to ensure his cooperation.
 After his arrival in Bari, Aouissaoui traveled to Nice by train in the following days.
 His entry into France was facilitated by the identity card given to him by the Red Cross refugee NGO.
 In total he spent about 24h in France before the attack.
 In the morning of the day of the attack, he went to a mosque near Nice train station and prayed.
 After the prayer he went to the train station and spent some time there before making his way to Notre Dame de Nice, as detailed by Jean-François Ricard, chief of the antiterror prosecution unit Parquet national antiterroriste (PNAT).

 In an interview with Al Arabiya after the attack, Aouissaoui's mother said she had been surprised when her son called to inform her he was in France, since he did not know the language or anyone there.
 His older brother told BBC News that Aouissaoui claimed he knew someone in France and that he would seek out this person for help.
 A neighbour told Al Arabiya that Aouissaoui worked as a mechanic and in other odd jobs while in Tunisia, but did not show any signs of radicalisation.

 French chief anti-terrorism prosecutor Jean-François Ricard said that the suspect had not been on any intelligence agency's radar as a potential terrorist threat.

+On 26 February 2025, Brahim Aouissaoui was sentenced to life imprisonment without the possibility of parole.